entando/entando-docs/vuepress/docs/next/tutorials/customize-the-platform/pda-tutorial.md

     {
       Application: {
         'ui:options': {
-          size: 12, // <-- this value is not mandatory as size is 12 columns-wide by default },
+          size: 12, // <-- this value is not mandatory; size is 12 columns wide by default },
         mortgageamount: {
           'ui:disabled': true, // <-- user can define fields disabled at UI schema level 'ui:options': {
-            size: 6, // <-- Mortgage amount field should take up half of the row },
+            size: 6, // <-- Mortgage Amount field should take up half of the row },
         },
         downpayment: {
           'ui:options': {
-            size: 4, // <-- Down payment field should take up the other half of the row },
+            size: 4, // <-- Down Payment field should take up the other half of the row },
         },
         applicant: {